bugi/xsession-gnome/README.md

 ## Install Display Manager and Session Manager Files

-In order to run a .xsession file within Gnome-Flashback, you will need to select the option from your display manager.
+In order to run a .xsession file within Gnome, you will need to select the option from your display manager.
 To provide that option, install several files.